appsmithorg/appsmith-docs/datasource-reference/querying-amazon-s3.md

 {% hint style="warning" %}
 When reading multimedia file or formatted text, please encode the file data using the Base64 Encode dropdown field.
-Once the data has been received, it can be decoded using the atob() method in javascript %}
+Once the data has been received, it can be decoded using the atob() method in javascript.
+{% endhint %}

 ![Click to expand](../.gitbook/assets/amazon_s3_read_query.png)